codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

   * Application ID from the URL
   * Client ID and the client secret

-  You'll need them to create the K8s secret for the GitHub OAuth2 application.
+You need them to create the K8s secret for the GitHub OAuth2 application.

 #### Step 2: Create a K8s secret resource in the runtime cluster
 Create a K8s secret in the runtime cluster, using the example below as a guideline.
 You must define the application ID (`appId`), client ID (`clientId`) and the client secret (`clientSecret`) from the GitHub OAuth2 Application you created, and the GitHub URL (`url`).